-People Have Mixed Feelings About Two Things Post Malone Did Today
+Rapper Post Malone Just Apologized For Riding Around Las Vegas In An Armed Humvee

 The backlash and apology came on the same day as a profile of the rapper appeared in GQ.
 In it, he said: "I definitely feel like there's struggle being a white rapper.
 I don't want to be a rapper.
 I want to be a person that makes music."

-As of Thursday, his song "Rockstar" was third on the Billboard Hot 100 charts.
+As of Thursday, his song "Rockstar" was No. 3 on the Billboard Hot 100 charts.

 Commence more backlash: